Superzlw/Cell-InstanceSegmentation/README.md

 # Introduction
-This repo contains everything from the Data Science2 project, i.e. Cell Instance Segmentation, including data processing, model building, model training, result evaluation, and different methods for deploying models to web pages (Streamlit, Flask & Heroku), This topic comes from the Kaggle competition, further information can be found here: [kaggle](https://www.kaggle.com/c/sartorius-cell-instance-segmentation)
+This repo serves for the project **Cell Instance Segmentation** within the course Data Science II.
+The whole pipeline consists of data pre-processing, model building, model training, model evaluation, and deployment of candidate models to web pages (Tools: 1.
+Streamlit; 2.
+Flask & Heroku).
+In addition, the data analytics is performed as a preliminary step before the whole pipeline.

+The topic comes from the Kaggle competition, further information can be found here: [kaggle](https://www.kaggle.com/c/sartorius-cell-instance-segmentation)

 ## Folders
-In addition to the relevant folders mentioned above, referenced papers and Canvas files are also included here.
+The relevant folders are as follows:

 * `analytics`: It contains files related to data analysis (on Live-Cell dataset and Competition dataset) in the format of `.ipynb`

 * `app_Flask`: Here are the relevant files for deploying the model to Heroku based on Flask.

-	* 'app'
+    * `app`

-		* 'static': This folder is used to save temporary images, including uploaded images, processed images, and images that need to be downloaded.
+        * `static`: This folder is used to save temporary images, including uploaded images, processed images, and images that need to be downloaded.

         * `templates`: Here are the codes of different web pages saved.

 * `app_Streamlit`: Here are the relevant files for deploying the model to Streamlit-cloud based on streamlit.

     * `static`: This folder is used to save temporary images, including uploaded images, processed images, and images that need to be downloaded.

     * `utils`: Some basic constant definitions, and helper functions inside the main function

-* `checkpoints`: Used to store downloaded model files.
+* `checkpoints`: Used to store downloaded model checkpoints (.pth).

-* `config`: Inherited from mmdetection's configs folder, according to mmdetection's model construction principle, rely on this folder to build a complete model.The Mask RCNN model used in this project is saved in the mask_rcnn folder, the file name is: mask_rcnn_r50_fpn_compet.py.
+* `configs`: Inherited from mmdetection's configs folder, according to mmdetection's model construction principle.
+The config file in this folder is used to build a complete machine learning pipeline spanning from data pre-processing to model evaluation.
+The Mask RCNN model used in this project is saved in the `mask_rcnn` folder, the file name is: `mask_rcnn_r50_fpn_compet.py`.

 * `dataset`: Download the dataset from the specified [url](https://www.kaggle.com/c/sartorius-cell-instance-segmentation/data) and save it in this folder.

-* `experiment`: The relevant code for converting the dataset to COCO form is saved here.
-The file form is `.ipynb`, and the platform is: Kaggle.
+* `experiments`: It contains python scripts for converting the dataset to COCO form as well as building the training, validation and testing pipeline.
+The file form is `.ipynb`, and the platform for using these scripts can be: **Kaggle** or **colab**.

-* `install`: A `.md` file is included here, which details how to install mmdetection.
+* `install`: A markdown file is included here, which mainly instructs how to configure the virtual env and install mmdetection.

 * `Models`: Model initialization and inference codes for different models are saved.
 Currently, there is only Mask RCNN.

-* `pytorch_pipeline`: The relevant code of the pytorch-based baseline model is saved here, which is a complete Mask RCNN project.
+* `pytorch_pipeline`: The implementation of the pytorch-based machine learning pipeline including baseline model (Mask R-CNN + R50) is saved here.

-* `results`: This is used to save all intermediate files, such as processed datasets, model evaluation files, etc.\\
+* `results`: This is used to save all intermediate files, such as processed datasets, model evaluation files, diagrams etc.

 ## Python environment configuration and installation of related dependencies
 The introduction here is mainly based on Anaconda.